Evidence aggregation with ignorance in mind: learning what we do (not) know for archetypes discovery: Introduction

 As an illustrative example, consider the multifaceted ``Graduation program'' studied experimentally in six countries by \cite{banerjee2015multifaceted}.
-The program's goal is to lift individuals out of extreme poverty through income generation, and it typically includes a large asset transfer (e.g., cows), training, savings accounts, and short-term cash transfers.
-This is a context where heterogeneity and generalizability are of first-order importance.
-Ex ante, it is unclear which types of person may react the most to the program (e.g., by age, relative wealth, marital status) as well as how market conditions might affect the program success (e.g., through credit access, labor demand, or supply chains for dairy products).\footnote{While a researcher could explicitly model each of these forces and incorporate them structurally into estimation, we think this is practically difficult for a few reasons.
-First, some of these factors may not be directly observable (for example, risk preferences).
-Second, different mechanisms might be at play in different places, and may be unknown ex-ante.} To navigate potentially high-dimensional heterogeneity, the researcher needs to understand generalizability, or the extent to which, say widows in Pakistan, can (or cannot) inform our understanding of say young job seekers in Peru.
-Moreover, if the estimates for some individuals and contexts contain sufficient noise and exhibit very different effects from others, we might not be comfortable making any inference about them without collecting more data.
+The program aims to lift individuals out of extreme poverty through income generation and typically combines a large asset transfer, training, savings accounts, and short-term cash transfers.
+In this setting, heterogeneity is first-order: ex ante, it is unclear which individuals may respond most strongly to the program (for example, by age, relative wealth, or marital status), and how market conditions may shape its effectiveness (for example, through credit access and labor demand).\footnote{While a researcher could explicitly model each of these forces and incorporate them structurally into estimation, the class of plausible models is often very large since different mechanisms might be at play in different places and may be ex-ante unknown.} To summarize such high-dimensional heterogeneity, the researcher must understand when evidence from one context (say widows in Pakistan) can inform another (say job seekers in Peru), and when it cannot.
+If some contexts are both noisy and substantively different from the rest, it may be preferable to withhold prediction altogether until more data are collected.

-This paper introduces a general framework where a researcher has access to data from a number of environments (either within site e.g., villages or cross sites e.g., countries) that include individual outcomes observed after an intervention, environmental and individual characteristics.
-For each individual in the study, using the data collected so far, the researcher can estimate (predict) treatment effects conditional on observable characteristics.
-However, unlike existing methods, here the researcher has the option to abstain from making a prediction, admit ignorance, and recommend collecting more experimental evidence at a given cost.
-The optimization problem balances two objectives: predicting effects using a given statistical or economic model and recommending \textit{where} to collect new data to build better predictions.

-We provide two equivalent interpretations.
-From a decision-theoretic perspective, here generalizability quantifies whether the researcher would rather rely on existing evidence instead of collecting more data at a given cost.
-This approach is also equivalent to a Bayesian decision maker who can decide where to elicit more evidence by imposing common priors (i.e., a statistical model) only over an ex ante unknown subset of the data, and allowing for arbitrary heterogeneity on the remaining observations.